 Note that Island Shangri-La is offering a Pay 3 Stay 4 promotion for Luxury Circle and Virtuoso clients, which means that you receive a 4th night free on select dates throughout the year.

 - Complimentary one-way private airport transfer to/from Hong Kong International Airport or Kai Tak Cruise Terminal or USD100 Food & Beverage credit to be utilized during stay (no cash value if not redeemed in full)

 - Early check-in/late check-out, subject to availability

 - Complimentary Wi-Fi

 - For Suite Bookings: Complimentary round trip private transport for Hong Kong International Airport or Kai Tak Cruise Terminal or $200 Food & Beverage credit to be utilized during a stay and a Chinese silk scarf (no cash value if not redeemed in full)

 - Inclusive of daily breakfast for two at cafe TOO or Private Dining

-- Room upgrade on selected room categories at time of booking subject to availability (Peak View to Harbour View)
+- Room upgrade on selected room categories at the time of booking subject to availability (Peak View to Harbour View)

 - Early check-in or late check-out subject to availability

 - Hotel Credit per stay at USD100 or equivalent to 10% of average daily room rate whichever is higher applies to incidental spend but not room or applicable to banquet charges or outlets by concessionaire

 - VIP welcome amenities